 - Internal control environment;

 - Risk assessment;

 - Internal control activities;

 - Information and communication; and

 - Monitoring.

-Monument Re applies a "Three Lines of Defense" model for Enterprise Risk Management.
+Monument Re has implemented a "Three Lines of Defence" model for Enterprise Risk Management.

 Such a model is widely adopted across the financial services industry and allows for appropriate segregation of risk ownership, oversight and assurance responsibilities.
 In particular: